 The first step to living off of rental income is knowing how much income you need to live your life as you are accustomed to.
 Do some math, and get to a figure you feel will allow you to live comfortably without supplemental funds like a full-time salary for a full year.
 In fact, you can use your salary as a base number to work off of.
 Divide that income by twelve and you will have an idea of what your monthly rental price will need to be if you want it to sustain you financially with some room left for profits.

 There is also another way that these expenses will impact your income, and that’s by affecting your pricing.
-For example, if your property is in an area where most own their houses outright and you have loan payments to cover, you’ll have less pricing flexibility when compared to others in the area.
+For example, if the property investment is in an area where most people own their houses outright and you have loan payments to cover, you’ll have less pricing flexibility when compared to others in the area.
 The news isn’t all bad though – in some locations that are more sought after, you can set a higher price per month and make additional profits.
 That’s why doing thorough research into the markets that you are planning to invest in is so essential.

 We mentioned earlier that not all investors become wealthy or are successful in this method of investing.
 This is because there are several important factors that go into being a successful investor, and this method is not quite as passive as you have been led to believe.
 Being a rental property owner requires more work than many expect; this type of real estate investing still requires active input from the investor, especially if no property manager is involved.